hgranlund/tsi-gpgpu/src/kNN/README.md

 Steps:

-1. O(kn log² n).
+1. O(n log² n).
 Achieving this speed is dependent on an efficient algorithm for finding the meridian.
 2. Approximately O(log² n), but dependent on size of k.

 #### Results